Carb Cycling Right For You?

 How to stay the course?

-At the very beginning it will not be easy.
+In the very beginning, it will not be easy.
 You will probably feel tired, especially on the LC days.
 This is when you will actually see if you have the proper attitude to last through all of the trials and tribulations.